 What is Patent Infringement and Types of Patent Infringement in India?

-Patent refers to the protection that you provide to your industrial inventions.
-However, when you are taking industrial inventions into account, if there is one thing that you cannot discount is the underhanded tactics that many corporations employ.
+The patent refers to the protection that you provide to your industrial inventions.
+However, when you are taking industrial inventions into account if there is one thing that you cannot discount is the underhanded tactics that many corporations employ.
 These mostly come out as stealing the inventions form other industries.
 However, there are times that these infringements are not so evident and to that end, many individuals are not able to take the steps.
 Therefore, it is necessary that you understand the answer to the question- “what is trademark infringement in India?”

 What is Patent Infringement?

-When it comes to the matter of definition of infringement of patent, it is same in India as rest of the world.
+When it comes to the matter of definition of infringement of patent, it is same in India as the rest of the world.
 Let us start off with a simple definition

 If someone is selling, importing, using or reproducing the inventions that have been protected through patent without the consent of the owner of the patent, then it is referred to as patent infringement.